-The Power of 70 is a dynamic and powerful system created by NEMM (Northeastern Mindanao Mission) to help equip and train Adventists for discipleship in local churches and districts.
+The Power of 70 is a dynamic and powerful system of NEMM (Northeastern Mindanao Mission).
+It is created to help equip and train Adventists for discipleship in local churches and districts.
 The name Power of 70 commemorates the impact made by the seventy missionaries that Jesus sent “two and two before his face into every city and place” in the New Testament.
 These seventy returned with joy as they experienced great success in their ministry, causing Jesus to proclaim, “I beheld Satan as lightning fall from heaven.”
 (Luke 10:18)

-For Level 1 (Learners), participants of this must be baptized Seventh-day Adventist members.
-This is the beginning of the Journey to a disciple-maker.
+For Level 1 (Learners), participants must be baptized Seventh-day Adventist members.
+This is the beginning of the Journey to becoming a disciple-maker.
 The Power of 70 system prepares the foundation of a true disciple through education.
-Materials are prepared that cover a wide range of topics, including personal and public evangelism, homiletics, simple methods of giving Bible study, church administration, Christian storytelling, Christian ethics, conflict resolution, Christian counseling, Christian grooming and manners, and home health care.
-The training will produce several outputs, including a devotional journal, Bible marking, and sermon outlines.
+Materials that cover a wide range of topics are prepared, including personal and public evangelism, homiletics, simple methods of Bible study, church administration, Christian storytelling, Christian ethics, conflict resolution, Christian counseling, Christian grooming and manners, and home health care.
+The training will produce several outputs, including a devotional journal, Bible markings, and sermon outlines.

 For Level 2 (Producers), participants must be members of a Care Group, invite at least one new member to join, give Bible study to ten individuals, organize public evangelism, preach at least two sermons, and recommend at least one individual for baptism.

 Level 3 (Mentors) must organize and conduct Power of 70 training in a church (or in a district), recommend at least two individuals to join the training and graduate from Level 1, give two workshops/lectures during the Power of 70 training, and preach at least three sermons during a church revival.